dansmyers/IntroToCS-Fall-2019/Reviews/Spring-2019-Final-Review.md

 ## Methods

-1. Print `We have just applied the Sweet Baby Ray's.` 9 times without using a loop and using only one `System.out.println` statement.
+1. Print `We have just applied the Sweet Baby Ray's` 9 times without using a loop and using only one `System.out.println` statement.

 2. Write a method that takes a `double` value as input and returns its absolute value.
 Do not use `Math.abs`.